hiibolt/niu-metis-documentation/src/chapter_5_1.md

 # 5.1.
-Bash Commands
+Bash

-This section is a summary of the [Bash Reference](https://www.gnu.org/software/bash/manual/bash.html) to serve as a general introduction or refresher on some common [Bash](https://www.gnu.org/software/bash/) commands to help newer Linux users, or those who have not used it in some time.
+This section is a summary of the most common [Bash](https://www.gnu.org/software/bash/) commands to serve as a general introduction or refresher to help newer Linux users, or those who have not used it in some time.

+To learn even more about Bash, see the [GNU Bash Reference](https://www.gnu.org/software/bash/manual/bash.html)!

 ## Common Commands
 ### `$ ls`